lyra/plugin-magento/README.md

 ## Configuration

 - In Magento 2 administration interface, browse to "STORES > Configuration" menu
-- Click on "Payment Methods" link under "SALES" section
+- Click on "Payment Methods" link under the "SALES" section
 - Expand PayZen payment method to enter your gateway credentials
-- Refresh invalidated Magento cache afeter config saved.
+- Refresh invalidated Magento cache after config saved.

 ## License

-Each PayZen payment module source file included in this distribution is licensed under Open Software License (OSL 3.0).
+Each PayZen payment module source file included in this distribution is licensed under the Open Software License (OSL 3.0).

 Please see LICENSE.txt for the full text of the OSL 3.0 license.
 It is also available through the world-wide-web at this URL: https://opensource.org/licenses/osl-3.0.php.